jleyden2k/Clustering-Activities-of-Daily-Living-without-Supervision-using-DBSCAN/README.md

 allow assessment on how well the clustering aligns with the true activity structure, even though labels were not used during clustering.

+## Results and Conclusions

+DBSCAN was used for clustering at an eps value of 2.2, with a respective num_samples value of 4.
+While many values were tested using grid-search and checking manually within a forloop, these values were deemed optimal for the feature dataframe provided.
+Once clustering was performed, the best ARI/NMI values were achieved at 0.320 and 0.399 respectively.

+Following the generation of a confusion matrix, PCA was performed to better understand the relationship between each feature and the given results.
+As a result, the use of PCA flattens the dimensions into PCA1 and PCA2, allowing for a 2D representation of the features observed.

+This study explored the effectiveness of unsupervised clustering for inferring Activities of Daily Living (ADLs) from ambient sensor data using the Ordonez A and B datasets.
+The core objective was to determine whether meaningful patterns of human behavior could be identified directly from raw sensor activations, without relying on supervised labels during training.
+Through extensive preprocessing and feature engineering— incorporating temporal, spatial, and contextual elements such as sensor type transitions, time since last activation, and cyclic time encodings—we constructed a rich feature space capturing the underlying structure of daily routines.
+The density-based DBSCAN algorithm was chosen for its ability to detect clusters of arbitrary shape and to ignore outliers, making it well suited to the noisy and event-driven nature of smart home data.
+This experiment revealed that DBSCAN was capable of clustering sensor events with moderate alignment to ground-truth ADLs, achieving an Adjusted Rand Index (ARI) of 0.320 and a Normalized Mutual Information (NMI) of 0.399 under optimal parameters (ε = 2.2, min_samples = 4).
+These metrics reflect the partial discovery of latent activity patterns purely from sensor dynamics.
+While unsupervised performance naturally lags behind supervised methods, the results demonstrate that structure does exist within the sensor data stream that aligns with real-world behavior.
+The interpretability of clusters and their relationship to known ADLs also highlights the value of welldesigned features and context-aware preprocessing.
+Future work will focus on enhancing the representation of transitions between activities, incorporating temporal segmentation windows, and exploring hybrid models that bridge unsupervised embeddings with weak supervision or semi-supervised refinement.
+Additionally, further evaluation on alternative smart home datasets will help assess the generalizability of the DBSCAN-based approach.